standardrb/standard/README.md

-Standard Ruby was created and is maintained by the team at [Test Double](https://testdouble.com), because we appreciate the importance of balancing predictably consistent code with preserving developers' autonomy. 💚
+Standard Ruby was created and is maintained by the team at [Test Double](https://testdouble.com), because we appreciate the importance of balancing predictable, consistent code with preserving developer autonomy. 💚

 Topics covered in this README: